Terms of Service

 A) Porosi IP

-Porosi and its licensors own all rights in the Services, software, source code, object code, APIs, designs, user interfaces, workflows, databases, templates, Documentation, trademarks, logos, know-how, and improvements.
-Except as expressly permitted, you may not copy, modify, adapt, translate, distribute, sell, sublicense, or create derivative works from the Services.
+Porosi and its licensors own the Services and their software, code, APIs, designs, interfaces, workflows, databases, templates, Documentation, brands, know-how and improvements.
+Except where these Terms or law expressly allow it, you may not copy, modify, adapt, translate, distribute, sell, sublicense or create derivative works from them.

 B) Licence to use the Services

-Subject to these Terms and payment of applicable fees, Porosi grants you a limited, non-exclusive, non-transferable, revocable licence during the Subscription term to access and use the Services for your internal business operations and, for Buyers, to place Orders with Suppliers you are authorised to buy from.
+While your Subscription is active and paid, Porosi gives you a limited, non-exclusive, non-transferable and revocable licence to use the Services for your internal business operations.
+A Buyer may use them to place Orders with Suppliers from whom that Buyer is authorised to buy.

 C) Feedback

-If you provide ideas, suggestions, requests, comments, or feedback, you grant Porosi a perpetual, irrevocable, worldwide, royalty-free licence to use, modify, commercialise, and incorporate it without restriction or obligation to you.
+If you volunteer feedback, ideas or suggestions, you give Porosi a perpetual, irrevocable, worldwide and royalty-free licence to use, adapt and commercialise them without an obligation to you.

 D) Private demos and non-public product materials